 Fundamentals of Quantitative Analysis

-The objective of this module is to further your familiarity with the practice of quantitative data analysis in the social sciences at an intermediate level.
-The lecture component of the module will explore a variety of the most commonly used statistical methods; in the laboratory component, you will learn to apply these techniques to the analysis of contemporary data.
+The objective of this module is to further your familiarity with the practice of quantitative data analysis in the social sciences at a foundation level.
+The lecture component of the module will explore a variety of the most commonly used statistical methods.
+The laboratory component will provide you with an opportunity to apply these statistical techniques to the analysis of contemporary data.
 The module should provide a sound grasp of the possibilities, methods, and pitfalls inherent in quantitative social/health science research.

 Philosophy of Social Science Research